docb/dbRackCsound/README.md

 A csound module for VCVRack v2.

+**NOTE: Windows is not supported yet as it is not currently buildable with the vcv rack tool chain.**

 **Csound**: This module is designed for generating sound.
 It provides a V/Oct input and a Gate input (polyphonic).
 A Gate will activate the instrument 1 with the fractional instrument number 1 + channel/100 so that 16 polyphonic voices can be played.
 The channel number is passed